You need the following account and license types to use this workflow:

-If your organization has a shapefile that defines custom boundaries (water districts, sales districts, or zoning boundaries, for example), you can publish it as a hosted feature layer in ArcGIS Online and add it as a reference layer to your ArcGIS for Power BI visualization.
-To use custom reference layers, they must be publicly shared, hosted polygon feature layers in ArcGIS Online.
+If your organization has a file that defines custom boundaries (water districts, sales districts, or zoning boundaries, for example), you can publish it as a hosted feature layer in ArcGIS Online or ArcGIS Enterprise and add it as a reference layer to an ArcGIS for Power BI visualization.
+To use custom reference layers, they must be publicly shared, hosted polygon feature layers in ArcGIS.

 Publish a hosted feature layer